sikorskii/MAI-labs/README.md

-# OS
+# MAI labs
-Operation systems labs in MAI
+Labs in MAI.
+Every subject is single directory